 If you have problems connecting, go to the Log screen in the user interface, enable Debug Mode by clicking on the ‘bug’ icon, and test again.
 The log will now have detailed information about the connection and may provide some clues (ie. warnings/error messages) as to what changes you need to make to successfully complete the connection.

-Adding the New Rule
+Add the New Rule

 Once you can connect to your server, click Update and move on to the 'Event Rules' tab.
 This example describes a rule that transfers a file in response to an incoming 'File Transfer Event.'